 H20-water, is free and when you have a good dose of it will also aid in relieving the dryness and plump in your skin.

 It will help eliminate all those bad toxins and keep your skin looking nice and clear.
 So simple!

 There’s nothing more relaxing than having a nice hot shower on a cold night.
 Or sitting by a lovely warm fire or toasty air conditioning.
 But excessive heating will often be one of the biggest moisture sapping things for your skin.

-It’s something that we can’t avoid as freezing isn’t an option.but minimising excessive heat does help.
-The air in overly warm rooms and offices has no humidity and will take moisture our from your skin right out.
+It’s something that we can’t avoid as freezing isn’t an option.
+But minimising being in excessive heat does help.
+The air in overly warm rooms and offices has no humidity and will take moisture out from your skin.
 Drinking water will help replenish skin’s water content.

 6 Alcohol and Caffeine

 I won’t talk too much about these two drinks as it’s a personal choice whether you want to consume them or not.
 I know I love to start the day with a coffee and feel better for it.